initab/init-bot/README.md

 * Image generator

 The AI backend is configurable in the config.json file and not part of the bot itself.
-This bot only acts as the intermediate layer between the AI models and the Matrix server
+This bot only acts as the intermediate layer between the AI models and the Matrix server.

+**N.B.!** Currently, it is assumed that the AI backend runs in a safe environment and does not need any authorization.
+This is something planned to be fixed in the future.

 ### Secondary functions
 * Keep track of the context per room in a Postgres database.